 By the time I was 16, I was bulimic.
 I didn’t know the name then – it just seemed to be a perfect solution to ‘enjoying’ food.
 Though truth be told, there wasn’t any enjoyment in scoffing down slabs of chocolate and tubs of ice cream.
 I thought the problem was to do with my willpower, and the food itself – I believed I was addicted to sugar and had to eliminate it from my diet.
 I believed I had a candida overgrowth caused by excess consumption of sugar – which supposedly made cravings worse.
 I pictured hungry little bacteria, like newborn chicks in a nest screaming for more sugar – that’s what I believed caused these indescribable urges – I thought I needed an exorcism, let alone a diet!

-When I was 25, I did the More to Life Weekend, which has so far been the single most transformational experience of my life.
-I learned how, as a child, I made sense of events – and how this ‘making sense’ had impacted the development of my life.
+When I was 25, I did the More to Life Weekend, which has so far been the single most transformational experience of my life, and launched decades’ involvement with the organisation.
+I learned how, as a child, I made sense of events – and how this ‘making sense’ impacted the development of my life.
 I learned about love, forgiveness, gratitude, living authentically, and, believe it or not, being human!
 I learned the vocabulary of connection and disconnection, and this transformed my relationships, including one I hadn’t recognised before – the one with Life itself!

 Though my behaviours around food changed over time, it was only when I cottoned onto the fact that diets, restriction and deprivation can actually cause weight gain and food obsession, that things really started to change for me.
 I worked with a coach and earnestly began to work towards Intuitive Eating.

 The next remarkable step in my journey was learning how to meditate – and then developing a daily practice.
 Over time I realised that what I was doing was working in 3 realms; those of the body, mind and spirit.
 And this is my unique offering to you.